AbstractPlay/apsite/content/docs/contribute.md

 - [recranks](https://github.com/AbstractPlay/recranks): The records and rankings code is what generates ratings and other statistics from the ever-growing pool of completed games.
 This is still very much a work in progress.

-## Process

-All submissions must be in the form of a pull request.
-Each repository has a README that explains how to set up a local environment.
-Don't hesitate to reach out to the developers with any questions.

-## Translations

-The most common way people contribute is to translate game messages into their native language.
-Once finalized, detailed instructions will appear here.